 where $\mathcal{O}^{\left(6\right)}_{ij}$ is the six-derivative obstruction tensor

 The Weyl tensor, $\mathcal{W} _{(0)kl}^{ij}$, is given in terms of curvatures associated to the metric at the conformal boundary as

-The asymptotic form of the metric allows one to have control on the infrared divergences in the gravitational action.
+The asymptotic form of the FG metric allows one to have control on the infrared divergences in the gravitational action and its variation.
 Indeed, the systematic construction of counterterms that remove these divergent terms relies on the FG expansion.
-These counterterms $L_{\rm ct}$ are written as covariant expressions of the induced metric $h_{ij}$ in Gauss-normal coordinates
+However, in order to restore covariance at the boundary, it is required to write down the counterterms $L_{\rm ct}$ as covariant expressions of the full boundary metric $h_{ij}$ in Gauss-normal coordinates \cite{deHaro:2000vlm}

 The fact the series of counterterms is intrinsic is dictated by a variational problem based on Dirichlet boundary conditions for the metric $h_{ij}$, what is achieved by the addition of the Gibbons-Hawking term, that is,